linux-kernel-labs/linux/Documentation/teaching/labs/infrastructure.rst

    make[1]: Leaving directory '/home/tavi/src/linux'

-To copy the drivers to the VM you can use either use ssh or update the VM image directly using the **copy** target:
+To copy the drivers to the VM you can either use ssh or update the VM image directly using the **copy** target:

 .. code-block:: shell